 An example of this is how gingivitis, a form of gum disease, can lead to a periodontal disease when it is left untreated.
 A periodontal disease damages the tissues that are used to support teeth.
 Loose teeth can occur as a result of periodontal disease, and as the disease progresses to the bone that anchors the teeth within the jaw, there is the chance that the teeth will begin to fall out.

-Whilst itis your responsibility to clean your teeth daily, a dentist should monitor the gum disease by scheduling appointments with a hygienist on a regular basis, as well as take x-rays to locate any areas that could be problematic.
+Whilst it is your responsibility to clean your teeth daily, a dentist should monitor the gum disease by scheduling appointments with a hygienist on a regular basis, as well as take x-rays to locate any areas that could be problematic.

-If you have attended regular appointments with a dental professional, but the dentist has not treated the periodontal disease in the beginning or managed to identify that it is present, then you could have grounds for a claim.
+If you have attended regular appointments with a dental professional, but the dentist has not treated the periodontal disease in the beginning or managed to identify that it is present, then you could have grounds for a periodontal disease claim.

 Bridges, veneers, crowns, tooth-coloured fillings or implants are designed to restore or improve teeth that are damaged.
 Before any procedures take place, you should be assessed fully so the dentist can get a complete understanding of what treatment may be required and the extent of any problems already present.
 You then have the right to be told about the benefits of the procedure and made fully aware of any problems that could arise during the treatment.

 In instances of dental procedures designed to restore teeth failing, you are likely to feel pain and can become traumatised by the experience.
 Patients who must undertake repeat procedures to correct previously inadequate dental techniques could be subjected to increased emotional and financial burden.
-When claiming for dental negligence the emotional and financial loss can be added to the claim.
+When claiming for dental malpractice the emotional and financial loss can be added to the claim.

 Claims for Careless Treatment